-Henry Kaiser, Dr. Cheryl Leonard, Glenn McClure, three musical explorers, share their experiences in Antarctica and the musical inspirations they've discovered there.
+Henry Kaiser, Dr. Cheryl Leonard, Greg Neri, and Glenn McClure, three artistic explorers, share their experiences in Antarctica and the musical inspirations they've discovered there.

 Antarctica is often described as a “silent continent” — the absence of noise pollution is striking and surprising for first-time visitors, especially urban dwellers.
 However the “silent” Antarctic natural soundscape is full of interesting sounds, that are heard nowhere else on Earth.
 Antarctic “silence” has yet another meaning when considering the complete absence of human indigenous music traditions on the continent.
 The Antarctic Artists & Writers Program has supported a growing number of composers and musicians interested in exploring sounds inherent in the Antarctic landscape.
 Cheryl E. Leonard uses field recordings and instruments built with penguin bones and other natural materials found in Antarctica for her intricate compositions.
 Henry Kaiser uses experimental guitar music to create improvisations for the mesmerizing video footage he records during his scientific ice diving in Antarctica.
+Author Greg Neri captured Antarctic experiences in a three published works for students.
 Glenn McClure translates scientific data into classical compositions through the process of sonification.
 During this event, they will present their unique practices through pre-recorded performances and engage in a conversation about Antarctica’s surprisingly rich soundscapes.

 Cheryl is a San Francisco-based composer, performer, field recordist, and instrument builder whose works investigate sounds, structures, and objects from the natural world.
 Her projects cultivate stones, wood, water, ice, sand, shells, feathers, and bones as musical instruments, and often feature one-of-a-kind sculptural instruments and field recordings from remote locales.
 Leonard is fascinated by the subtle textures and intricacies of sounds, especially very quiet phenomena.
 She uses microphones to uncover and explore micro-aural worlds within her sound sources, and develops compositions that highlight the unique voices she discovers.
 Structurally and thematically, her creations often reflect on natural phenomena and processes.
 Her recent work focuses on environmental issues, especially climate change in the polar regions and California and the extinction of species.